kryptous060/Box-term/README.md

 ./gradlew :app:assembleDebug
 ```

 The `--recurse-submodules` flag is required to pull llama.cpp, stable-diffusion.cpp, and whisper.cpp submodules.
 The first build compiles all three native libraries from source — expect 15–25 minutes.
-Subsequent builds are fast.

-Open `Android/` in Android Studio (Ladybug or newer) and run on a physical device for best performance.
+Open `Android/` in Android Studio and run on a physical device for best performance.

-### Loading a GGUF model ( Use LiteRT for speed & performance )
+### Loading a LiteRT/GGUF model

-1. Copy a `.gguf` file to your device (Downloads, USB, etc.)
+1. Copy a `.litertlm/GGUF` file to your device (Downloads, USB, etc.)
 2. Open the app → **Model Manager** in the drawer
 3. Tap **Import** and pick your file
 4. Set a display name and choose CPU / GPU / NPU